lightuponcloud/platonic-ray/README.md

     Objects are stored in "buckets" with names like "the-tenant-group-res" Only users from tenant's group can access that bucket.

-    Files are shared with external users by providing them temporary tokens.

 6. **IOS and Windows apps**

     You can manage objects, users, their groups and tenants using Web UI browser.
     You can manage objects using IOS App.

+7. **Oauth2**
+    Support of KeyCloak authentication / authorization.

+## Why Erlang
-7. **It can work for tens of years without restarts** Erlang applications are known working for tens of years without intervention.
+    Erlang applications are known working for tens of years without intervention.
     For example in Ericsson telecommunication hardware.
     This application is written in Erlang.
 Its processes are restarted automatically in case of errors.

 ## Why Riak CS

+It is S3 compatible.
+It means it can work with Amazon S3 as well as with Riak CS.
-I used Riak CS as a main storage backend, as it is AWS S3 compatible and very predictable on resource consumption.
+I used Riak CS as a main storage backend, as it is very predictable on resource consumption.
 It has recovery tools, scales automatically, it can store files > 5 TB and has multi-datacenter bidirectional replication.
 It was built using the latest academic research in the area of distributed systems.